 - At the highest level, a person becomes inherently attractive by the acquisition of qualities like knowledge and beauty, and by that attraction, new relationships with other individuals are formed.
 This is the principle of individuality attracts.

 - Then, at a slightly lower level, qualities like justice, morality, equality, and freedom make a society attractive, and that brings people within the society, to practice and propagate these qualities.
 This is the principle of neutrality attracts.

-- Then, at an even lower level, the similarity of goals—within the broader individual pursuits, which are also free—brings people together to form organizations and teams.
-This is the principle of similarity attracts that creates groups.
+- Then, at an even lower level, the commonality of goals—within the broader individual pursuits, which are also free—brings people together to form organizations and teams.
+This is the principle of commonality attracts that creates groups.

-- Then, at the lowest level, there are pairwise attractions between genders, although they create a structure when there are also complementary roles, similar goals, sufficient freedom, and each individual has inherently respectable qualities.
+- Then, at the lowest level, there are attractions between opposites like genders, although they create a structure when there are also complementary roles, similar goals, sufficient freedom, and each individual has inherently respectable qualities.

 Modern scientific theories of molecular structures are based entirely on the attraction of opposites (defined as positive and negative charges).
 But if we were to treat the atoms as qualities, then the principle of structure formation would be primarily based on the commonality of purpose and the complementarity of roles.
 To perform these roles, individual atoms would be selected based on their capabilities.
 Since all capabilities may not be utilized within a structure, role, and purpose, therefore, the stability of the structure would also depend on the movement of abilities from one role to another, within or across different purposes, and the enrichment of abilities within a role and purpose with passing time.
 Finally, since every change brings adjustments, therefore, the potential for enrichment would be traded-off with stability based on how well-adjusted an individual is within a given role, goal, and structure.